 We have definitely entered flu and cold season.
-Whereever I look I see a runny nose (well, most of them are at Eva’s daycare, but still) and some one coughing.
+Whereever I look I see a runny nose (well, most of them are at my kid’s daycare, but still) and some one coughing.
 Some people are good at coughing and sneezing into their arms, but unfortunally most people seem to cough into the air or into their hands.
 Avoiding getting at least a dozen colds this season seems almost impossible.
-Especially for me and Eva.
-Last year Eva was still breastfed, but she weaned before Anton arrived and now all of the sudden she seems to catch a lot of colds and they seem more persistent.
+Especially for me and the little ones.
+Last year my oldest was still breastfed, but she weaned before her baby brother arrived and now all of the sudden she seems to catch a lot of colds and they seem more persistent.
 And for some reason I seem to be more welcoming towards colds than I usually am (it could be something with not getting enough sleep).

 Black elderberries are high in vitamin A and C and like ginger and tumeric they’re a great booster for the immune system.
 The berries seems to help against viruses and have specifically been shown to relief both cold and fly symptoms like fevers, sore troats and chills.
 It’s suppose to reduce the number of days you’re ill, but also help protect you from catching the cold or flu in the first place.
 Just what you need this time of year!
 Some other benefits that I’ve come across that the berries are suppose to be good for are aiding with sinus infections, lower blod sugar and easing some allergies.
 If you want to read a bit more in depth about the benefits give this a read.